argoproj/argo-cd/docs/operator-manual/declarative-setup.md

   name: my-project
 spec:
   description: Example Project
-  # Allow manifests to deploy from any git repos
+  # Allow manifests to deploy from any Git repos
   sourceRepos:
   - '*'
   # Only permit applications to deploy to the guestbook namespace in the same cluster